winobes/winobes.github.io/_posts/2018-09-18-kinds-of-semantic-variation.md

 Whenever the same word is used to mean two different things, that's an example of semantic variation.
 Naturally, _change_ is just variation over time.

-Here are five kinds of semantic variation (I hesitate to say **the** five kinds of semantic variation), and a little about the framework---_common ground_---that brings them together.
+Here are five kinds of semantic variation (I hesitate to say **the** five kinds of semantic variation but... maybe?), and a little about the framework---*common ground*---that brings them together.

 ## One - Polysemy & Homonymy

-This is probably the first thing that comes to mind when it comes to the same word meaning two different things.
+This is probably the first thing that comes to mind when we talk about the same word meaning two different things.
-Take the word _bank_.
+Take the word _bank_, for example.
 It has several possible meanings.
-If I say to you "let's have lunch down by the _bank_", I could be referring to a riverbank, or I could be talking about a building where you keep money.
+If I say to you "let's have lunch down by the _bank_", I could be referring to a riverbank, or I could be talking about somewhere you keep money.
-Usually it's possible to tell which based on context (such as where we usually eat lunch).
+Usually it's possible to tell which sense is meant based on context.

-People have different ideas about the difference between polysemy and homonymy, but usually homonymy carries the connotation that the two senses are "acidentally" connected to the same word.
+So what's the difference between *polysemy* and *homonymy*?
+Both refer to the same word having two different senses, but usually *homonymy* carries the connotation that the two senses are "acidentally".
-I think it's useful to define homonymy in terms of vagueness.
+I think it can be useful to mark the difference in terms of vagueness.
-The bank/riverbank example is homonymy because it's not possible to be vague about which of the two meanings I intended.
+So, bank/riverbank is an example of homonymy because it's not possible to be vague about which of the two meanings I intended.
 Either I was suggesting we eat lunch by the riverbank or by the bank-bank, it can't be _kind of both_.
 On the other hand if I say "oh I hate that bank", I might mean _bank_ in the sense of the bank as a corporate entity, or I might be talking about the physical building, or I might be talking about something that encompasses both.
+So bank (a building) and bank (a financial institution) are an example of polysemy, but not homonymy, since the senses are related enough that it's possible to be vague about them in this way.

 ## Two - Different speech communities